Degrémont: History

 Founded by Gilbert Degrémont in 1939 on the outskirts of Paris, as a follow-up of his father Emille Degrémont's water treatment company established 1904 at Le Cateau-Cambrésis, the Degrémont company soon entered the international market, with contracts in countries such as Egypt, Iran, Indonesia and Peru.
 In 1972, the company merged with SGEA to become Lyonnaise des Eaux, which later became part of the Suez Group.
 Today, it is a subsidiary of Suez Environment and has operations worldwide.

 Gilbert Degrémont’s grandfather, Adalbert, had already set up a mechanical engineering plant in the North of France in 1870, which was converted by his son, Emile, into a water treatment business.
 After completing an engineering degree in agronomics, Gilbert launched the Degrémont company that is still in existence today.

+In 2023, Degrémont was selected for the complete on-site reconstruction of the current Haliotis plant in Nice.
+The contract is valued at several hundred million euros.

 Drinking water

 Degrémont is involved in the production of drinking water from groundwater or surface water in industrialized countries and the developing world.
 Its activities also include the desalination of seawater or brackish water for use as either drinking water or in irrigation.
 In all cases the water it produces is expected to meet the regulatory standards in operation in the relevant country.

-Degrémont has built 3,000 plants drinking water treatment plants around the world, and 250 desalination plants.
+Degrémont has built 10,000 plants drinking water treatment plants around the world, and 250 desalination plants.

 To produce drinking water, it uses a range of different technologies such as settling, flottation, media filters, membrane ultrafiltration, ozone purification or ultraviolet disinfection systems.
 Its desalination plants use the reverse osmosis technology.